kirlf/ModulationPy/README.md

 | ```bin_input``` | ```True``` or ```False```| Specify whether the input of ```modulate()``` method is bits or integers.
 When you set this property to ```True```, the ```modulate()``` method input requires a column vector of bit values.
 The length of this vector must an integer multiple of log2(M).
 The default is ```True```.|
 | ```soft_decision``` | ```True``` or ```False``` | Specify whether the output values of ```demodulate()``` method is demodulated as hard or soft decisions.
 If parametr is ```True``` the output will be Log-likelihood ratios (LLR's), else binary symbols.
 The default is ```True```.|
 | ```bin_output``` | ```True``` or ```False```|Specify whether the output of ```demodulate()``` method is bits or integers.
 The default is ```True```.|

+Now the QAM modulation is designed as in **qammod** Octave function \[4\].
+It requires only "even" (in sense, that ```log2(M)``` is even) modulation schemes (4-QAM, 16-QAM, 64-QAM and so on).

+Actually, this fact has its own reasons:
+- the modulation algorithm for these modulation schemes is universal and simple;
+- there are no "odd" modulation schemes in [popular wireless communication standards](https://www.quora.com/What-different-modulation-techniques-are-used-in-1G-2G-3G-4G-and-5G).

+To implement correct Gray mapping the additional heuristic is used: the even "columns" in the signal constellation is complex conjugated.

 ## How to use?